Established: November 12, 1922, at Butler University, Indianapolis, Indiana.

 Sigma Gamma Rho and Zeta Omega Sigma chapter believe in supporting our young scholars by providing them with scholarships that will enable them to pursue higher degrees of education.
 Zeta Omega Sigma has provided scholarships to youth in grades 7-12th within Baltimore County, MD through our S.E.M Essay contest for over the past 20 years.
 Our scholarships are awarded between the amounts of $1,000-$1,500 every March.
 Our goal is to help alleviate the cost of tuition for young scholars.

 Sigma Gamma Rho's commitment to service is expressed in its slogan, "Greater Service, Greater Progress."
 The sorority has a proud history of offering service wherever chapters exist.
-Some of our service programs are USA Swim, Project Cradle Care, Youth Symposium, Operation Big Book Bag as well as Women's Wellness.
+Some of our service programs are Soles for Little Souls, USA Swim, Project Cradle Care, Youth Symposium, Operation Big Book Bag as well as Women's Wellness.
 We also have partnerships with St. Jude and March of Dimes.
 Zeta Omega Sigma also participates in chapter service events such as Feed the Homeless and Adopt-A-Road.